 The Williams Centre for Learning Advancement (CLA) will focus on developing the learning associated with a shift towards new teaching pedagogy for our staff.
 With the rapid change of the cohort of our students, their learning needs and the pedagogical tools available to teach, the faculty is investing in the development of staff to be ready to adapt to new styles of teaching to suit diverse student needs.
 This is deeply entrenched not only in the University’s Growing Esteem vision, but also in FBE’s Strategic Plan.
 In some cases, the traditional lecture will remain, in others; a blended option may better suit the delivery of material.
 Arming academics with the knowledge to be able to determine the needs of their students is essential.

-Get to know the people behind the Williams Centre for Learning Advancement.
+Get to know our staff, Advisory Board and Learning Associates behind the Williams Centre for Learning Advancement and meet some of our visint scholars.

 - Tutoring in Higher Education Program